sholtomaud/phd/Literature Review/litrev.md

 ## Motivation

-The present research is focused on addressing the challenges of risk governance with recent technologies of BigData, NoSQL, and data-driven interfaces for data collection which provide rapid deployment and analysis capabilities.
+The present review and research project is motivated not only by these challenges, but also by the prospect not only that new web technologies such as big data, and data-driven interfaces may provide alternative approaches to providing solutions, but also that such soultions might be developed with less effort and fewer developers than traditional approaches.

 Renn and Walker term this a "comprehensive technology" that aims to integrate risk assessment into decision-making [-@renn_global_2008, p.17].

 The subsequent task of systems engineering a risk governance system is motivated by the prospect that such an engineering effort can enable governance mechanisms to evolve in a timely way to meet the rate of change of the technological, environmental and social contexts that governance operates within.